rrelande/LGE-Serial-protocol/README.md

 ### payloads
 AA 42
-There is no information what t  his means
+There is no information what this means

 ### response from dongle
 0x04·0x00·0x00·0x00·0x65·0x01·0x01·0x02·0x02·0xAA·0xC1·0xCC·0xDB